 - Application Instructions (for all application forms)

-The Open Project County Summary Report is a summary of open projects per county - including a projectís location, component type, number, and related funding information.
+The Open Projects County Summary Report is a summary of open projects per county - including a projectís location, component type, number, and related funding information.
 The report is also available on the LRIP Web System.

-The Open Project Statewide Summary is a statewide summary showing the total number of open projects, and their corresponding total project costs and the total final reimbursement amounts, per funding component for the biennium.
+The Open Projects Statewide Summary is a statewide summary showing the total number of open projects, and their corresponding total project costs and the total final reimbursement amounts, per funding component for the biennium.
 This report is available on the LRIP Web System.

 These reports are updated quarterly (January, April, July, and October).